Ben-Ganon/Obsidian_Olympus_DnD/Gods and Powers/Hades.md

 |       3        |      3       |   1 CT    |   5 CT   | 1 Meter |
 Reanimate a fallen monster to fight for you.
 Roll $monster hp \over 20$ d6.
-If you get more than 3 on all rolls, you will successfully animate the monster.
+If you get more than 3 on all rolls, you will successfully animate the monster with half stats.
 If you fail even one roll, you fail to reanimate the monster and instead summon a [[Hellhound]]

 ------------------